Guidance

 Students are provided with additional resources in the Guidance Google Classroom.
 These span the gamut from time management activities to opportunities for internships and shadowing programs.
 When students enter their senior year they are entered into another Classroom specifically for seniors that updates the students on what deadlines are approaching for their college process.
 Both groups will also list scholarship opportunities as appropriate.

-College Office Links
+College Office Links:

 Information and Registration for the ACT

-Information and Registration for SAT and SAT Subject Tests
+Information and Registration for SAT and SAT Subject Tests, College and majors search

 The on-line version of the Common Application